U.S. Route 222: Reading to Allentown

 Past this interchange, US 222 heads northwest as a four-lane freeway, crossing back into Spring Township and running between a farm field to the southwest and the Penn State Berks university campus to the northeast before reaching a diamond interchange with Broadcasting Road.
 The route between US 422 and the northern end of this expressway portion is known as the Outer Bypass, the POW/MIA Memorial Highway by an act of the Pennsylvania General Assembly, or the "Road to Nowhere" as it was known while incomplete and to this day.
 The route runs between a shopping center to the southwest and Tulpehocken Valley County Park to the northeast prior to reaching the Spring Ridge Drive exit.
 At this point, the freeway turns north and crosses the Tulpehocken Creek into Bern Township and runs north-northeast through wooded areas with some nearby homes and commercial development, coming to a partial cloverleaf interchange with PA 183.
 Following this, US 222 curves northeast, passing to the northwest of Reading Regional Airport and running through farm fields before crossing the Schuylkill River into Muhlenberg Township.
 The route passes near residential neighborhoods and some commercial development, passing over the Reading Blue Mountain and Northern Railroad's Reading Division line and reaching a partial cloverleaf interchange with PA 61.
 The freeway passes under another Reading Blue Mountain and Northern Railroad line and Norfolk Southern's Evansville Industrial Track railroad line, crossing into Ontelaunee Township.
 At this point, US 222 heads northeast through industrial areas, with Norfolk Southern's Reading Line parallel to the southeast.
 The freeway comes to an end at a trumpet interchange, where US 222 intersects the northern terminus of US 222 Bus. and merges onto that road.

 From here, US 222 heads north-northeast on four-lane divided Allentown Pike past a few businesses.
 The route enters Maidencreek Township and becomes a five-lane road with a center left-turn lane, running through a mix of fields and woods with some homes.
-The road curves northeast and passes commercial development, coming to an intersection with PA 73 in the community of Maiden Creek.
-Past this intersection, US 222 runs past a mix of residential development and businesses with some farm fields, meeting Tamarack Boulevard/Genesis Drive and Schaeffer Road at roundabouts.
+The road curves northeast and passes commercial development, coming to an intersection with PA 73 in Maiden Creek.
+Past this intersection, US 222 runs past a mix of residential development and businesses with some farm fields, meeting Tamarack Boulevard/Genesis Drive and Schaeffer Road at a roundabout.
 At this point, the route narrows to three lanes with a center left-turn lane and heads into the agricultural East Penn Valley in northeastern Berks County, which is home to an Old Order Mennonite community.
-US 222 continues northeast through farmland with some trees, residences, and businesses, passing through the community of Kirbyville and crossing into Richmond Township, where the name becomes Kutztown Road.
-Farther northeast, the road heads past businesses and comes to a roundabout with PA 662 in the community of Moselem Springs.
-US 222 continues through farmland with some development, passing to the southeast of a golf course in the community of Kempville.
+US 222 continues northeast through farmland with some trees, residences, and businesses, passing through Kirbyville and crossing into Richmond Township, where the name becomes Kutztown Road.
+Farther northeast, the road heads past businesses and comes to a roundabout with PA 662 in Moselem Springs.
+US 222 continues through farmland with some development, passing to the southeast of a golf course in Kempville.